Gareth Thomas (rugby, born 1974): Media career

 Thomas was an analyst for ITV Sport's coverage of the Rugby World Cup tournaments in 2011, 2015 and 2019.

 In January 2012, Thomas was a housemate in the ninth series of Celebrity Big Brother, and finished third overall on the final night.
 The same year, Thomas made a cameo appearance as himself in an episode of the Sky 1 comedy drama Stella.
 Thomas is also one of 8 celebrities chosen to participate in an intense week learning Welsh in an eco-friendly chic campsite in Pembrokeshire in the series cariad@iaith:love4language shown on S4C in May 2012.

 In November 2012, he hinted to an audience of 300 people that he may be appearing in an ice dancing show and in December 2012, he was formally announced as one of the contestants, due to take part in the eighth series of ITV's Dancing on Ice in January 2013.
 His partner was Robin Johnstone.
 He was at or near the top of the leader board every week.
 In week 9, he suffered nausea and motion sickness whilst practising his "flying" routine, and was advised not to perform it and afterwards was advised to drop out of the series because of this.

 On 18 January 2015, Thomas took part in celebrity talent show Get Your Act Together.
 He features in the Pinc List of leading Welsh LGBT figures.

 In 2017, Thomas participated in the fourth series of The Jump.
 He withdrew on 7 March 2017, and Lydia Bright replaced him for the final.

+In 2023, Thomas participated in the fifth celebrity series of SAS: Who Dares Wins.